All Episodes

 So the people who've called me and reached out, that's a certain type of person too.

-Some people are doing their time, and they are not thinking about other people, they're not thinking about the outside world, they're in a very like kind of well-sistic mindset, you know.
+Some people are doing their time and they are not thinking about other people.

-I told you on the phone that I was um in college, I was falsely accused of sexual assault.
+They're in a very like kind of, well, dollar cystic mindset, you know, and I told you on the phone that I was in college, I was falsely accused of sexual assault.

 And I remember the most important thing to me, more important than whether or not I got in trouble, anything else that happened.